groupdocs-search/GroupDocs.Search-Docs/net/release-notes/release-notes-2022/groupdocs.search-for-.net-22.10-release-notes.md

 ##### Use cases

-The following example demonstrates how to perform separate data extraction an indexing.
+The following example demonstrates how to perform separate data extraction and indexing.

 ```csharp
 string indexFolder = @"c:\MyIndex";